Azure/autorest.python/test/vanilla/legacy/Expected/AcceptanceTests/PackageModeDataPlane/README.md

 - You need an [Azure subscription][azure_sub] to use this package.
 - An existing Azure Package Mode instance.

-## Next steps

-More examples are coming soon...

 ## Contributing

 This project welcomes contributions and suggestions.
 Most contributions require